accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 This topic only covers interactive forms filled in with Acrobat Reader.
 PDF forms can only be created using Acrobat Pro or specialised PDF form editing software.

-In addition, the test methodology requires the use of a screen reader.
+In addition, the testing methodology requires the use of a screen reader.
 For these reasons, this topic has been deliberately isolated to the last part of the framework.

 The assessment methodology is based on the screen reader [NVDA](https://www.nvaccess.org/download/), which can be freely installed and used on a Windows computer.